Pharmacy Practice Graduate Program

 The mission of the graduate program in the Department of Pharmacy Practice is to develop scientists and faculty to become progressive leaders in a dynamic health system in:

-At Purdue, the Department of Pharmacy Practice, within the College of Pharmacy, offers Master of Science and Doctor of Philosophy degrees in the majors of Pharmacy Administration and Clinical Pharmaceutical Sciences.
+At Purdue, the Department of Pharmacy Practice, within the College of Pharmacy, offers Master of Science and Doctor of Philosophy degrees in two research tracks (1) Health Services, Outcomes, and Policy and (2) Clinical Pharmaceutical Sciences.

-The Pharmacy Administration program is the oldest in the nation, with the first Ph.D. in the discipline earned by Robert V. Evanson in 1953.
-Since then, Purdue has granted almost 50 Ph.D. degrees in Pharmacy Administration. research areas have evolved: educational evaluation and clinical science.
+The Health Services, Outcomes, and Policy program has evolved from the first oldest Pharmacy Administration program in the nation, with the first Ph.D. in the discipline earned by Robert V. Evanson in 1953.
+Since then, Purdue has granted almost 50 Ph.D. degrees in areas of focus that include Health Services Research, Health Outcomes, Health Policy, Pharmacoeconomics, and Educational Assessment.

 The Clinical Pharmaceutical Sciences program prepares future scientists for careers in the translational sciences.
-Areas of focus within this track includes Pharmacogenomics, Pharmacokinetics/Pharmacodynamics, and Clinical Trials.
+Areas of focus within this track include Pharmacogenomics, Pharmacokinetics/Pharmacodynamics, Translational Pharmacology, and Clinical Trials.